Student Code of Conduct

 - while the goal of these expectations is to educate students about those responsibilities, ignorance of the rules, procedures and laws shall not diminish responsibility when that behavior falls short of the goal;

 - the remedial action taken to foster this expectation may apply to various aspects of the student’s life on- and off-campus, including housing privileges, campus activities and, upon the input of Academic Affairs, academic arrangement.

 The following conduct by a student or student organization is prohibited on and off campus:

 - Abusive, threatening or dangerous behavior, including, but not limited to, fighting, physical abuse, verbal abuse, threatening statements or behavior, coercion and/or conduct which threatens or endangers the mental or physical health, safety or well-being of any person, or any aspect of the university community.
 This includes, but is not limited to, fighting or deliberate behavior that could instigate violence or abuse, intimidation and harassment.

 - Sexual Misconduct.
-Violations of Niagara University’s Sexual Abuse Policy and/or the Discrimination or Harassment Policy, include, but are not limited to, sexual assault, abuse or harassment.
+Violations of Niagara University’s Sexual Misconduct Policy include, but are not limited to, sexual assault, abuse or harassment.

 - Theft or misappropriation of property or services and/or possession of stolen property.

 - Destruction, damage or defacing of personal and/or university, public or private property, including, but not limited to, physical damage, improper disposal of trash and littering on university grounds.